-In addition to meeting NEPA requirements, a Notice of Public Hearing is required to provide the information necessary to comply with the public involvement requirements of other laws, EOs, and regulations (23 CFR 771.111(h)(2)(iv)).
-The Notice of Public Hearing may be published jointly with the Notice of Availability, and must meet the same publication standards and be distributed to the same parties listed above for Notice of Availability (40 CFR 1506.6(b); see Section 7.5.45).
+In addition to meeting NEPA requirements, a Notice of Public Hearing is required to provide the information necessary to comply with the public involvement requirements of other laws, EOs, and regulations (23 CFR771.111(h)(2)(iv)).
+The Notice of Public Hearing may be published jointly with the Notice of Availability, and must meet the same publication standards and be distributed to the same parties listed above for Notice of Availability (40 CFR 1506.6(b); see Section 7.5.5).

-The HPCM Public Involvement and Agency Coordination chapter identifies additional content requirements for a Notice of Public Hearing:
+HPCM Chapter 5 identifies additional content requirements for a Notice of Public Hearing:

-- Background information required for a Notice of Opportunity of Public Hearing as described above - The procedure for submitting written comments - The project's purpose and need, alternatives, and tentative schedules for right-of-way acquisition and construction - Indication that relocation assistance programs will be discussed when applicable - Mandatory ADA text and other notices required by regulation (e.g., floodplains, wetlands, Section 106)
+- Background information required for a Notice of Opportunity of Public Hearing as described above. - The procedure for submitting written comments. - The project's purpose and need, alternatives, and tentative schedules for ROW acquisition and construction. - Indication that relocation assistance programs will be discussed when applicable. - Mandatory ADA text and other notices required by regulation (e.g., floodplains, wetlands, Section 106).

 When a public hearing will be held for an EA, 23 CFR 771.119(e) requires that the public receive notice at least 15 days in advance of the hearing.
 The notice should announce the availability of the EA and tell where the EA can be obtained or reviewed.
 The hearing should be advertised in the same manner as the Notice of Availability.
-The notice also must state the deadline for submitting comments, which is 30 days from the availability of the EA, unless DOT&PF determines for good cause that a different period is warranted (23 CFR 771.119(e)).
-The HPCM Public Involvement and Agency Coordination chapter notes that the final date for submitting comments shall be at least 10 days after the public hearing.
+The notice also must state the deadline for submitting comments, which is 30 days from the availability of the EA, unless DOT&PF determines for good cause that a different period is warranted.
+The final date for submitting comments shall be at least 10 days after the public hearing.